snowball-dev-group/snowball-bot/CONTRIBUTING.md

 ## Feedback

 You can leave your feedback on our Discord server.
-Our Discord servers can be found in [README file][discord_links].
+Our Discord servers can be found in the [README file][discord_links].

 Or if you want, leave feedback in the Issues section on our [GitLab repository][gitlab_url].